 Continued digitalisation has resulted in improved and faster internal processes and services for both individuals and legal persons.
-The clients of KOMUNÁLNA poisťovňa appreciated the providing of electronic services through the client portal e-KOMfort, which allows them to enter their requests with fast feedback, in the form of paperless communication.
-26 per cent of clients chose the comfortable way of electronic communication in 2023.
-Digitalisation has also had a positive impact on cost savings, with 25 per cent of the total insurance documentation sent to clients in electronic form.
+Clients of KOMUNÁLNA poisťovňa respond extremely positively to the providing of electronic services via the e-KOMfort client portal, which allows them to submit their requests with fast feedback in the form of paperless communication - for example, in the MTPL sector, automatic processing of requests for the termination of the subject of insurance sent via the e-KOMfort portal was implemented.
+Digitalization has also had a positive impact on cost savings and the affordability of insurance premiums.
+In 2024, the company also analysed and reassessed the needs of some interventions sent to sales representatives, which made the conclusion of insurance contracts more efficient and reduced bureaucracy towards clients.
+Another significant change was the decentralization of the insurance contract administration department, which led to an increase in the quality of services provided to clients.